a20351766/udo.1.4.0/docs/source/whatis.md

 - _validate_ transactions against an application-specific endorsement policy before committing them to the ledger

-This design departs radically from the order-execute paradigm in that Fabric executes transactions before reaching final agreement on their order.
+This design departs radically from the order-execute paradigm in that UDO executes transactions before reaching final agreement on their order.

-In Fabric, an application-specific endorsement policy specifies which peer nodes, or how many of them, need to vouch for the correct execution of a given smart contract.
+In UDO, an application-specific endorsement policy specifies which peer nodes, or how many of them, need to vouch for the correct execution of a given smart contract.
 Thus, each transaction need only be executed (endorsed) by the subset of the peer nodes necessary to satisfy the transaction's endorsement